SMAC-Group/course_gmwm/slides/chapter5_03.md

 ---

 The difference is clearly significant between the two estimators.
 Therefore, we will use the robust estimator for this example.
-Since we consider the model `3*AR1()` as the "best" model for our other dataset which considers the same sensor, we use this model as our initial guess:
+Since we consider the model `3*AR1()` as the "best" model for our previous dataset taken from the same sensor, we use this model as our initial guess:

 ```r
 mod1 = gmwm(3*AR1(), cont.imu1, robust = TRUE)